mistraltechnologies/smog/README.md

      and: toAccount.balance was <50> (expected <150>)
 ```
 ## Writing a SMOG matcher
+tl;dr: You don't have to write the matchers yourself.
+You can generate them with an [IntelliJ plugin](#Simplifying-Writing-Matcher-Classes) or you can use a [runtime code generator](#Dynamically-Generated-Matcher-Classes) extension library to generate code from an interface.

 A SMOG matcher will look something like this:
 ```
 public final class AccountMatcher extends CompositePropertyMatcher<Account> {